School and Group Tours

 Group Size

-Our museum can accommodate groups of up to 45 students.
+Our museum can accommodate groups of up to 90 students.

 Chaperones

-Each group of 12 students must be accompanied by at least one adult chaperone.
+Each group of 15 students must be accompanied by at least one adult chaperone.

 Fees

-Admission and all tours are free.
+Admission and all visits are free.

 Cancellations

-To cancel a tour please email ycba.education@yale.edu or call 203.432.7192.
+To cancel a visit, please email ycba.education@yale.edu or call 203.432.7192.
 If you are canceling on the day of your tour, please also call the Front Desk at 203.432.8678 as soon as possible.

 Late Arrivals

 The Education department staff and docents are dedicated to providing the best learning experience possible for all school visitors.
 All tour topics for school groups are available to all students and can be adapted to meet the needs of each class.
-Each lesson incorporate a variety of learning strategies, such as multi-sensory experiences, movement and sound activities, storytelling, and sketching.
-If you would like to ensure that a particular type of learning strategy or activity is incorporated into your lesson, please let us know when scheduling your tour.
+Each lesson incorporates a variety of learning strategies, such as multi-sensory experiences, movement and sound activities, storytelling, and sketching.
+If you would like to ensure that a particular type of learning strategy or activity is incorporated into your lesson, please let us know when scheduling your visit.

 Click here for more information about accessibility at the museum.